Skip to content

 Rugs and carpets often cover wooden floors, hiding their lovely, rich characteristics.
 Your wooden floors can be sanded, stained, or polished to give the entire space an elegant and costly appearance.
 You must be familiar with using a belt sander to sand wood floors.

-How To Use A Belt Sander To Sand Wood Flooring
+How To Use a Belt Sander To Sand Wood Floor?

 A handheld rotary sander and sanding block can smooth a small flooring area.
 But, you will typically work with large floor surfaces requiring a sanded belt sander.
 You will still need a sanding block to complete the corners and places where the belt sander can't reach.
 Remove all drapes, mats, and furniture from the room before sanding.
 To keep dust off an object you cannot clean, such as a piano, cover it with plastic or a sheet.